 Patterdale cross spaniels are a rare dog breed, as infrequent as they are unusual.
-This is because they require a patterdale terrier and a spaniel mix in order to produce such an animal.
+This is because they require a patterdale terrier and a spaniel mix – not all too common!
 The result, when both breeds work together, is a small-to-medium sized dog with the appearance of its parents.
 So what do you get with a Patterdale cross Spaniel?

 Patterdale Cross Spaniel Temperament